Zatmeniye Caverns, Aquarius

 Atienna blinked in surprise.
 “Shouldn’t our reactions be reversed…?”

 Pi shrugged before studying her hesitantly.
 “Now you know.
 What do.
 For you?”

 “I’m wondering that myself…”

 * * *

-When Atienna learned of the Specialist children being taken advantage of by the Campanas, she felt her heart sink.
-She had always known that activities such as these were commonplace, but baring witness to it through Cadence’s eyes solidified it as reality as compared to fiction on paper.
+When Atienna learned of the Diverger children being taken advantage of by the Campanas, she felt her heart sink.
+She had always known that activities such as these were commonplace, but bearing witness to it through Cadence’s eyes solidified it as reality as compared to fiction on paper.

 Then when Atienna witnessed Werner taking on Cadence’s pain in that cold, dimly lit cellar, she was filled with emotions she could not dissect in one sitting.
 A sense of unity, a sense of sadness, a sense of guilt, a sense of worry, a sense of happiness.

 Going along with the rush of all of these hard to digest feelings, she found herself prying open the letter she had been neglecting since she’d departed Virgo.
-She sat in her pocket in the cavern—Pi remained at her side, quiet and contemplative—as she read the curling Virgoan letters:
+She sat in her pocket in the cavern—Pi remained at her side, quiet and contemplative—as she read the curling Virgoan letters of the Tenbo Region:

 My dearest sister, Atienna,